PaulKinlan/webintents/README.md

 Building Apps
 -------------

-The apps are a subset of tools, are fully formed, live web apps such as cloudfilepicker.com
+The apps are a subset of tools ,are fully formed , live web apps such as cloudfilepicker.com

     ./make apps